-Dr. Clarke has been the principal investigator and co-investigator on over a dozen grants funded by the National Institute of Mental Health, conducting controlled-outcome trials of depression treatment and prevention in at-risk populations.
+Dr. Clarke has been the principal investigator and co-investigator on over two dozen grants funded by the National Institute of Mental Health, conducting controlled-outcome trials of treatment and prevention in at-risk populations.
 Some of his most recent controlled trials have examined approaches to preventing suicidal behaviors and deaths in at-risk youth and adults, treating insomnia in depressed youth to improve mood outcomes, medication and psychotherapy treatment of depression in adolescents who have failed to respond to an initial antidepressant medication, simultaneous insomnia treatment and antidepressant medication for depressed youth, and Internet self-care programs for depressed adults and adolescents.

 Dr. Clarke received his PhD in clinical psychology from the University of Oregon in 1985 and has conducted mental health research for more than 30 years.